armadito/armadito-glpi/doc/source/armadito-agent/scheduling/index.rst

 Armadito Scheduler
 ******************

+.. warning:: It is still under experimentation.

-**Armadito Scheduler** is a task scheduler conceived for maximize equitability in the repartition of tasks over time.
+**Armadito Scheduler** is a task scheduler conceived with the purpose of maximizing equitability in the repartition of tasks over time.

 * **Source Code** : `Github Armadito-Scheduler <https://github.com/armadito/armadito-scheduler>`_